nus-cs2113-AY2324S2/ip/README.md

-# Hiko project template
+# Hiko

-This is a project template for a greenfield Java project.
-It's named after the Java mascot _Duke_.
-Given below are instructions on how to use it.
+Hiko is a chatbot that has many functionalities.
+Join and discover more uses of Hiko !!!

 # User Guide
 Don't ask me anything.
 I am just a noob.